 Simple English definitions for legal terms

-Read a random definition: tax-free exchange
+Read a random definition: bench warrant

 A shire-reeve, also known as a reeve, was a person who had local authority and was responsible for enforcing the law in a specific area called a hundred.
 They were like a chief magistrate and oversaw court proceedings within the hundred.
 In later times, the reeve became a minor officer serving the Crown and acted as a deputy-sheriff.
 They were also responsible for overseeing manors and parishes.
 The shire-reeve was the reeve of a shire and was a predecessor to the sheriff.